ITC Ratnadipa: History

 In July 2018, WelcomHotels Lanka announced that ITC One Hotel and Sapphire Residences will be completed by 2021.
 ITC Hotels launched Sapphire Residences on 2 October 2018.
 The occasion was celebrated with a musical concert held in Nelum Pokuna Mahinda Rajapaksa Theatre.
 The concert was supported by the Indian High Commission in Sri Lanka.
 Sixty musicians performed in the concert, including an on-stage collaboration of L. Subramaniam and the Liepāja Symphony Orchestra.
 The Sapphire Residences building is 224 m tall, and the hotel component stands at 140 m.
 The two buildings is connected by Ahasa One, a 55 m long sky bridge connecting 19-21 levels of the two buildings.
 It is the first sky bridge in South Asia.
-The sky bridge built by the Indian engineering firm Larsen & Toubro.
+The sky bridge built by the Larsen & Toubro.